It is important to have the right base for a resin driveway.

 The base refers to the surface where the resin bound material is laid and bonds.
 This is also called the ‘binder route’.
 Sometimes the term “base” is incorrectly used to mean the entire structure under the resin bound system (including sub-base), so be sure to distinguish them.

 The sub-base of resin bound surfaces is, as the name suggests the surface underneath the base (or ‘binder course’).
-A solid sub-base is essential for strength and stability.
-It also serves as a platform to work on the base.
+A strong subbase will increase the strength of the system and provide a level platform for the base.

 If you plan on laying a permeable layer above your subbase (such an open course macadam), then your subbase should be MOT type 3 compacted.
-MOT type 1 is recommended if the base is not permeable and has sufficient slope to allow water flow into a drain.
+MOT Type 1 may be used if your sub-base is not permeable but has enough slope to allow water to flow to a drain.

 To be SUDS compliant, a resin-bound system must be permeable.